0xThurling/0xThurling.github.io/about.md

 permalink: /about/
 ---

-## I'm a Full-Stack Software developer for Capital International, currently going throught the OSSU curriculum as a way to sharpen my skills and documenting my journey
+## I'm a Full-Stack Software developer, currently going throught the OSSU and Computer Science at the Goldsmiths University of London.